 Collector cars range in model, age, and value.
 Collector cars are generally considered classic cars or antique cars.
-In order to be considered a classic car, the car should be at least 20 years old; once it is over 45 years old, it can be considered an antique car.

 Most collector cars are used in car shows, although some of them are driven for everyday use.